FrancescBars/Files-on-Automorphism-Quotient-Curves/ReadInequalities.md

-Here we provide magma code with explanation conerning obtain inequalities on proving Theorem 32 in the paper ``On automorphisms of quotient modular curves".
+Here we provide Magma code with explanation for computing the values of (q,M,W) that satisfies the inequalities (5.46),(5.47) and (5.48) in Theorem 34 (i.e., for the case $n=2$ and $q=2$) in the paper ``On automorphisms of quotient modular curves".
+The explanations of the Magma codes used for checking the other inequalities in Theorem 34 are very similar to this.

-We make such details for the case $q=2$ and $n=2$ in a readme file.

 ##Example

-First we pick different functions on computing fixed points already available in another folder in this github.
+First we pick different functions for computing the genus of a quotient modular curve (such Magma codes are already available in another folder in this github).

 ````magma